Ozone and Smog

-Ground-level ozone in the Kansas City region is an air quality problem, exceeding the federal health standards at times, and causing health problems for many citizens.
-Johnson and Wyandotte Counties in Kansas, and Jackson, Clay, and Platte Counties in Missouri, collectively make up the Kansas City "airshed" that is subject to air pollution regulations set by the Environmental Protection Agency (EPA).
-All five counties in two states work together along with the Mid-America Regional Council (MARC), the Kansas Department of Health and Environment, and the Missouri Department of Natural Resources to monitor and evaluate sources of air pollution and work to decrease it.
+Historically ground-level ozone and particulate matter (PM) in the Kansas City region has been an air quality problem, and causes health problems for many citizens.
+Johnson and Wyandotte Counties in Kansas, and Jackson, Clay and Platte Counties in Missouri, currently make up the Kansas City "airshed".
+All of these counties partner with Mid-America Regional Council (MARC), Kansas Department of Health and Environment, and Missouri Department of Natural Resources to protect public health.

-There is an established "ozone season" for the Kansas City region; April 1st through October 31st every year.
-Historically, June through August is when most exceedances occur.
+There is an established "ozone season" for the Kansas City region; March 1st-October 31st every year.
+Historically, June through August is when most Ozone Alerts occur.

 Criteria Air Pollutants

 EPA has set national air quality standards (or health limits) for six air pollutants (also referred to as "Criteria Pollutants".)
 These are the six criteria pollutants:

 - carbon monoxide

 - nitrogen oxides